argoproj/argo-cd/docs/operator-manual/applicationset/Controlling-Resource-Modification.md

 - Policy `create-delete`: Prevents ApplicationSet controller from modifying Applications.
 Delete is allowed.
 - Policy `sync`: Update and Delete are allowed.

 If the controller parameter `--policy` is set, it takes precedence on the field `applicationsSync`.
-It is possible to allow per ApplicationSet sync policy by setting controller parameter `--allow-policy-override` (default to `false`).
+It is possible to allow per ApplicationSet sync policy by setting variable `ARGOCD_APPLICATIONSET_CONTROLLER_ENABLE_POLICY_OVERRIDE` to argocd-cmd-params-cm `applicationsetcontroller.enable.policy.override` or directly with controller parameter `--enable-policy-override` (default to `false`).

 This does not prevent deletion of Applications if the ApplicationSet is deleted